Meet the Pack

 When I was eighteen I moved to Bristol and for the following eight years I worked in fashion retail management.
 I eventually grew frustrated at being cooped up indoors and sought a career change.
 I landed a position as 'top dog' at a dog boarding home and handed in my notice at my retail job.

 For almost a year I worked as their dog walker whilst starting my own business: The Mutty Professor.
 Building on my natural ability with animals I gained a vast amount of knowledge and experience very quickly as I was walking packs of dogs all day and every day.
 Eventually I left to concentrate on my rapidly expanding business.

 Not content with working with dogs day in day out, I can often be found with my head buried in a book on animal behavior and psychology.
 After reading countless books on different approaches to dog handling I have adopted an approach that works for me.
 I do not believe in dominating or bullying animals into good behavior using violence and force, and I strongly feel that a calm and positive approach is what achieves the best results.

 After receiving continuous positive feedback from all my clients who received training or behavioral advise from me, I decided to branch out into dog training and behaviour.

-In December 2012 I was fortunate enough to persuade the internationally renowned dog trainer Turid Rugaas to come and teach me at my home which proved to be invaluable.
+In December 2012 and August 2013 I was fortunate enough to persuade the internationally renowned dog trainer Turid Rugaas to come and teach me at my home.
+A first for her and a complete privilege for me!
+It proved to be invaluable.

-On top of an ongoing self study program, I am also nearing completion of my diploma in canine studies as well as attending Sheila Harper's IDBTS to work towards my degree in canine communication and behaviour.
-The learning never ends.
+On top of an ongoing self study program I have completed a diploma in canine behaviour with the British college of Canine Studies, as well as currently attending Sheila Harper's IDBTS to work towards my degree in canine communication and behaviour.